-“DAYA” (Destitute Aged and Young Association), is a voluntary non-profit making child focused organization registered under the Societies Act of India with a mission to work for the poorest of the poor both in rural and urban areas in the state of Orissa, one of the most economically backward states of India.
+“DAYA” (Destitute Aged and Young Association), founded in 1996 is a voluntary non-profit making child & women-focused organization registered under the Societies Act of India with a goal to work for the poorest of the poor both in rural and urban areas in the state of Orissa, one of the most economically backward states of India.
 The Hindi word DAYA means “compassion” in English.
-DAYA has been working in Orissa for the last 15 years and has undertaken different social developmental projects.
+DAYA is registered under 12A, FCRA

 We are working in Odisha, using a satellite operational structure, with our head office implementing the projects through small centers in the field.
 This gives us a better community connection and enables us to work closely with the communities.
 Our head office is located in Bhubaneswar, Odisha.
 We have small Child Development Centres in Bhubaneswar (1), Badapada (2), Janla (1) and Sundarpur (1) that ensure the implementation of the projects in these localities, guided by the central staff.